Walodja1987/xns/README.md

+Perfect, thanks for the style guide — that helps a lot.
+Below is **fresh documentation for the *current* XNS design**, written in the *same tone and structure*, but accurately reflecting what we actually built (no ENS migration, no transfers, no DETH, etc.).

+I’ve intentionally kept it **clean, honest, and minimal**, aligned with your “v1 is a simple immutable registry” philosophy.

+---

-# XNS - The On-Chain Name Service
+# XNS – The On-Chain Name Service

 ```
 //////////////////////////////
 //                          //